ChatGPT Web Model Runtime

 ChatGPT Browser Delivery

 Browser delivery is the proactive path for ChatGPT web.
-The bundled sidecar controls an already logged-in Chrome/Edge profile and submits CCCC message batches into the explicitly bound chat.
-The web model still uses the CCCC MCP connector for all visible replies and local work.
+CCCC uses one shared daemon-owned projected Chrome/Edge browser session for settings, runtime inspection, optional manual reload, optional auto-reload recovery, and message delivery.
+Delivery submits CCCC message batches into the explicitly bound chat; the web model still uses the CCCC MCP connector for all visible replies and local work.
 Choose a GPT-5.x model/session that can see and use the CCCC connector for local execution.
-If GPT-5.x Pro cannot see that connector, use it outside the runtime path for advisory review instead.
+If the selected model cannot see MCP tools, switch to an MCP-capable GPT-5.x chat before assigning local work.

 The login and delivery paths share this profile: